 Progress made at GPIP

-- Successfully negotiated a contract to build a million dollar multi-purpose dock at the industrial park, completion expected in winter of 2017.
+Successfully negotiated a contract to build a million dollar multi-purpose dock at the industrial park, dock completed April 2018.

 Removal of numerous pulp mill era structures

 Hazardous waste removal and mitigation - recovery of the sea floor is years ahead of schedule